christophjanietz/christophjanietz.github.io/02_research.markdown

 ### In Preparation
 <p> </p>

-**The prevalence, extent, and persistence of the glass ceiling: An organizational approach using linked-employer-employee data**
+**The glass ceiling and its prevalence, extent, and persistence: An organizational approach using linked-employer-employee data**

 <p> </p>